Kooyn/Docs/README.rst

 Documentation written by the community
 =======================================

-This project is documentation written by the community to be incorporated into the bot's official website.
+This project is the documentation written by the community to be incorporated into the bot's official website.

 If you want to help this documentation develop, join our discord: https://discord.gg/MttV6XVwTQ